sketchplugins/plugin-directory/README.md

 - [Color Copier](https://github.com/mfouquet/color-copier), by Michael Fouquet: Sketch Plugin to quickly copy color RGB/HEX values.
 - [Color Swatcher](https://github.com/akiersky/color-swatcher), by akiersky: A Sketch plugin to analyze document colors and show the WCAG color contrast value.
 - [ColorBrightness](https://github.com/andex/colorbrightness), by Andrey Anashkin: Color Brightness sketch plugin
+- [Colormate](https://github.com/themainingredient/colormate), by The Main Ingredient: Colormate is a kickass sketch plugin that will help you figure out how in the hell you ended up with 457 different greys, instead of the 1 grey Mandy gave you in the handover.
+Oops :flushed:
 - [ColorSpark for Sketch](https://colorspark.app/sketch), by Luke Johnson: A simple tool to help designers discover unique colors and gradients directly in Sketch.
 - [Comma](https://github.com/margusholland/comma), by Margus Holland: Sketch plugin for text modifications
 - [Compo](https://github.com/romashamin/compo-sketch), by Roman Shamin: Makes it easier to work with interface components in Sketch